 |As mentioned above, Sable ExpeData files do not include values for mass, flow rate, barometric pressure, temperature,

-If you select the ASCII option, you have two formatting choices:
+If you select either of the text file options, you have two formatting choices:

 - Timing data are stored with each case (elapsed time since acquisition began, and time of day).
 This option is useful